Rothwell

 Rothwell has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 25 projects likely to impact the area.
-Notable ones include Wellbrook by Azure, Freshwater Hub, Thyme Lifestyle Resort Rothwell (formerly Grace Living Rothwell), and Mango Hill Urban Village.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 25 projects likely affecting the region.
+Notable projects include Wellbrook by Azure, Freshwater Hub, Thyme Lifestyle Resort Rothwell (formerly Grace Living Rothwell), and Mango Hill Urban Village.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.